Food trucks in Whistler's parks this summer 2017!

 Lost Lake and Rainbow Parks will have one food truck per site per day.
 Food served can range from every continent and food group.
 The selection criteria emphasizes healthy choices and utilizing local product and suppliers.
 Vendors also need to provide the usual concession offerings of pop, chips and ice cream, based on feedback from the 2016 program.
 Using compostable food containers and less prepackaging will also be considered in the selection process as part of a mandate to help reduce waste.

-- February 9 to March 31: Application period
+- February 9 to March 31: Application period - CLOSED

 - April 18: Notification of successful applicants